Bill Esterson

 William Roffen Esterson (born 27 October 1966) is a British Labour Party politician who has served as Member of Parliament (MP) for Sefton Central since 2010.
-He has been Shadow Minister for International Trade since 2016.
-He was Shadow Minister for Small Business from 2015 to 2020.
+He was Shadow Minister for Roads from 2023 to 2024, and was Shadow Minister for Small Business from 2015 to 2020.

-Education and early life
+Early life and career

-Esterson attended Sir Joseph Williamson's Mathematical School in Rochester, Kent.
+William Esterson was born on 27 October 1966.
+He attended Sir Joseph Williamson's Mathematical School in Rochester, Kent.
 He holds a joint degree in Mathematics and Philosophy from the University of Leeds.
-He trained with a large accountancy firm and subsequently became director of a training consultancy.
+After graduation, Esterson trained with an accountancy firm and subsequently became director of a training consultancy.